ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 What are we doing here?

--   When a user `hovers` over the menu link element, the color will change, and the text will be underlined.
+-   When a user `hover`s over the menu link element, the color will change, and the text will be underlined.
 -   There are lots and lots of CSS properties we can animate, but not all.
 -   Generally, if a property is part of a range (eg a number, or a color) we can animate like this.